 If you ticket doesn't state a specific date and train on it, you must validate (or punch) it in the yellow box at the end of the track before getting on the train.

 One of the biggest questions travelers to Italy have is, "Should I rent a car?"

 If you will only be visiting Italian cities (large and small), you simply don't need to rent a car.
 Most cities have excellent public transportation, and Italy's train system will get you between cities.
 Parking rules in most Italian cities are confusing, and parking at hotels can cost up to 40 euros a night.
 But if you're headed to a more rural area such as Tuscany, you will see more if you rent a car.
-Be sure to bring along (or rent) a good GPS.
+Be sure to bring along or rent a good GPS (or use your smartphone).